digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 git reset --hard 044c1d985b0a14df6c8842afefe6027f3579a0f7
 ```

-As a last step, we need to specify how `colrev` will interact with our package.
+As a last step, we need to specify how `colrev` will discover with our package.

-The `standardize_journal_name` function you wrote is a perfect example of a data cleaning operation that a `colrev prep` package might perform.
+The `JournalAbbreviationPrep` class you wrote is a perfect example of a data preparation task that a `colrev prep` package might invoke.
 To turn your package into a plugin, you would add more `colrev`-specific code to register it and have it process bibliographic records.
-The core work of writing clean, testable functions and packaging them, is exactly what you have just learned.

-To make the package available as a plugin, the following two sections must be added to our `pyprojec.toml`:
+To make the package available as a plugin, the following two sections must be added to our `pyproject.toml`:

 ```toml
 [tool.colrev]